calebclayreagor/DELAY/README.md

 ## How To Use

-### Finetune a trained model on a new single-cell dataset (Step 1)
+### Finetune a trained model on a new single-cell dataset with some ground truth (Step 1)

 ```
-# Prepare mini-batches of known TF-target examples, then finetune
+# Prepare mini-batches of known TF-target examples from ground truth data (e.g. ChIP-seq)
 python Network.py --load_datasets False \
                   --do_training False \
                   --do_predict True \